The beginner’s guide to the F1 calendar

 MONTE-CARLO, MONACO - MAY 25: F1 logo is seen inside the paddock during previews ahead of the F1

-Our beginner’s guide provides all you need to know about the F1 calendar, while also explaining how it has developed since the sport’s inaugural season more than 70 years ago.
+Our beginner’s guide provides all you need to know about the F1 calendar, while also explaining how it has developed since the sport’s inaugural season in 1950.

-A total of 21 countries across five continents are on the schedule, which features classic tracks such as Silverstone, Spa and Suzuka, along with exciting recent additions to the roster including Las Vegas, Miami and Qatar – a varied selection that offers drivers and fans plenty to look forward to.
+A total of 21 countries across five continents are on the schedule, which features classic tracks such as Silverstone, Spa and Suzuka, along with exciting recent additions to the roster including Las Vegas and Miami – a varied selection that offers plenty to look forward to.

 READ MORE: Everything you need to know about F1 – Drivers, teams, cars, circuits and more